 These legislative forays into the practice of medicine not only infringe on physicians’ First Amendment right to free speech, they potentially put physicians in an untenable position of risking disciplinary proceedings, criminal prosecution or abandoning ethical obligations to foster patient autonomy.
 More important, however, is the real harm that may come to patients if these laws continue to interfere with their safety and access to the most current medical information available.

-- Issue Brief: Protecting the Patient-Physician Relationship (DOCX)
+- Issue Brief: Protecting the Patient-Physician Relationship (PDF)

 - Issue Brief: Shackling of Pregnant Prisoners (PDF)